 When turning it on, make sure your body is at least a few inches away from the table.
 This is a common-sense tip, but there’s nothing wrong with repeating it, considering how much of an important tip this is.

 Depending on the size of the wooden board, make sure to keep your cautionary levels high.
 Smaller wooden pieces require more careful attention than larger ones, since with bigger pieces you’re less likely to hurt yourself that easily.

 Working in a dry and cooler wood shop is highly recommended to the wet and damp environment that is a danger to not only the electrical and metal equipment, but also your hold on the wood or router.
 If you’re sweating or are a little wet, you might just slip up to injure yourself.

 Don’t use any other machine in place of the router just because they’re of the same size and can easily fit the equipment.
 It’s called a router table for a reason.
 You don’t know how that is going to work, or if the table will be able to handle the speed or weight of said equipment.

 Keep your equipment as updated as possible, servicing every minor issue that comes up as well.
-Your safety as well as your efficiency is what matter here the most.
+Your safety, as well as your efficiency, is what matters here the most.